 “Interconnections” shall have the meaning as defined in the Capacity Allocation and Expansion Determination Agreement

-“In-Service Date” shall mean the date that the Lost Creek System is first placed in service for operation.
+“In-Service Date” shall mean the date that the Lost Creek System is first placed in service to provide Gathering Services as defined in the Capacity Allocation and Expansion Determination Agreement.

 “Law” shall mean any applicable constitutional provision, statute, act, code (including the Code), law, regulation, rule, ordinance, order, decree, ruling, proclamation, resolution, judgment, decision, declaration, or interpretative or advisory opinion or letter of a governmental authority.

+“Lost Creek Plant” shall have the meaning set forth in the Capacity Allocation and Expansion Determination Agreement

 “Lost Creek System” shall have the meaning set forth in the Recitals and shall consist of all facilities, properties, equipment, components and all rights with respect thereto, which is more specifically described in the Lost Creek System Scope of Work and the Lost Creek System AFE, together with all Expansions, Extensions, Interconnections, Plants, repairs and replacements undertaken in accordance with this Agreement and/or the Capacity Allocation and Expansion Determination Agreement.

 “Lost Creek System AFE” shall mean the authorization for expenditure for the Lost Creek System attached hereto as Schedule 1.1(d).